-Keywords, variables, identifiers, data types, literals, operators, arrays, strings, control statements, and other language fundamentals will reinforce your ability to learn and use Java.
+Keywords, variables, identifiers, data types, literals, operators, arrays, strings, control statements, and other language fundamentals will reinforce your ability to use Java.
 Memorizing and understanding these concepts is like learning the alphabet, colors, days of the week, and other fundamental parts of a spoken language.
-It’s worthwhile to ground yourself with these concepts when you begin learning Java.
+Ground yourself with these concepts as you learn Java.

 The Command Line

-While it might be possible to learn java without learning how to use the command line, I recommend not doing that.
+While it’s possible to learn java without learning how to use the command line, I don’t recommend it.
 The command line is a great place to start learning basic Java concepts.
 Creating a Spring Boot Console Application that takes inputs and generates outputs will allow you to practice in a focused manner with fewer distractions.

-The Java programming language makes heavy use of design patterns to accelerate your problem-solving efforts.
-Choosing the right design pattern will set you up for success.
+The Java programming language often uses design patterns to accelerate your problem-solving efforts.
+Choosing the correct design pattern will set you up for success.

 Rome wasn’t built in a day.
-Learning Java is a continuous journey full of twists and turns down its multi-threading features and concurrency frameworks.
-From having fun with deciding the best web container framework to picking the best Java frameworks to use.
-You’ll be busy keeping up with the Java Joneses for decades to stay relevant like any most healthy software development ecosystems.
+Learning Java is a continuous journey of twists and turns down its multi-threading features and concurrency frameworks.
+From having fun deciding the best web container framework to picking the best Java frameworks to use.
+You’ll be busy keeping up with the Java Joneses for decades to stay relevant like any healthy software development ecosystem.